nazarisych/UkraineLPR/README.md

 ## Features

 - License plate recognition engine is built in vs2022
-- License Plate recognition engine is built with only C++ and didn't use any third-party libraries.
+- License plate recognition engine is built with only C++ and didn't use any third-party libraries.
 - Its accuracy is over 98%.

 ![more5](images/screenshot.jpg)